 - Price reasonableness and competition

-- Administrative Guide Policy 1.5.2: Staff Policy on Conflict of Commitment and Interest
+- Administrative Guide Policy 1.5.2: Staff Policy on Conflict of Commitment and Interest and Research Policy Handbook 4.1: Faculty Policy on Conflict of Commitment and Interest

 - Managed providers of specific goods and services